Metric geometry of locally compact groups: A reminder on topological spaces and pseudo-metric spaces

 \section{A reminder on topological spaces and pseudo-metric spaces}

 Before dealing with groups, we recall some basic facts in the larger context of spaces.

-\begin{defn} A topological space is \textbf{locally compact} if every of its points has a compact neighbourhood, \textbf{$\sigma$-compact} if it is a countable union of compact subspaces, \textbf{first-countable} if every of its points has a countable basis of open neighbourhoods, \textbf{second-countable} if its topology has a countable basis of open sets, and \textbf{separable} if it contains a countable dense subset.
+\begin{defn} A topological space is \textbf{locally compact} if each of its points has a compact neighbourhood, \textbf{$\sigma$-compact} if it is a countable union of compact subspaces, \textbf{first-countable} if each of its points has a countable basis of open neighbourhoods, \textbf{second-countable} if its topology has a countable basis of open sets, and \textbf{separable} if it contains a countable dense subset.

 A subset of a topological space is \textbf{relatively compact} if its closure is compact. \end{defn}

 \begin{rem} (1) In this book, $\sigma$-compact spaces \emph{need not} be locally compact (contrary to the convention in some books or articles, such as \cite{BTG1-4} and \cite{Dugu--66}).